eculiat/Udacity-Kinematics/README.md

 $ rosrun kuka_arm IK_server.py
 ```
 #### F. Final thoughts
 This has been my first "academic" paper in over 25 years.
 I am late in completing this project, since this project requires a good knowledge of python, numpy, forward/inverse kinematics, linear algebra and trigonometry.
 The only thing I know on those prerequisites are linear algebra and trig.
 I have to catch up on the rest.
+It would also help if you know git and markdown format before you take on this course.
 I'll visit the code later for further efficiency because sometimes the robot looks like it's drunk.